The cast of the Aveyond and associated tropes.

 - Whip It Good: Her Weapon of Choice, matching her dominatrix persona.

-- Becoming the Mask: He starts flirting with Rhen so that he can convince her to defect to Ahriman's side later on, but eventually falls in love with her for real.
+- Becoming the Mask: He intends starts his friendship with Rhen so that he can convince her to defect to Ahriman's side later on, but soon finds he genuinely does enjoy her company, and gradually falls in love with her.

 - Light 'em Up: Being a Sun Priest, his powers involves light magic.

-- The Mole: He works under Ahriman, and initially joined the party to seduce Rhen into joining the dark side.
+- The Mole: He works under Ahriman, and initially joined the party to convince Rhen to join the dark side.

 - White Mage: Most of his spells are healing, buff or debuff spells.